Father of dead Guatemalan boy heard rumors they could cross

 “He wasn’t sick on the way; he wasn’t sick here,” she said through her stepdaughter in the Mayan language known as Chuj.

-Both Felipe and Jakelin came from rural communities in Guatemala with extreme poverty.
+Both Felipe and Jakelin came from rural communities with extreme poverty.
 Both were taken to the border by their parents and detained by the U.S. Border Patrol before they fell ill.

-It appears Felipe got sick after authorities moved him from El Paso to Alamogordo, New Mexico, because of overcrowding.
+It appears Felipe got sick after authorities moved him from El Paso, Texas, to Alamogordo, New Mexico, because of overcrowding.

-“He was very happy to leave” on the voyage, said Gomez Lucas, so the family doesn’t understand what happened to his health.
+“He was very happy to leave” on the voyage, Gomez Lucas said, so the family does not understand what happened.

 She said the family stopped hearing from Felipe’s father on Dec.
 18, when he and the boy were detained.
 On Dec.
 25, he called to say the boy had died in a hospital.